 - Green technologies, renewable energy research and development, and energy conservation;

-- Advanced transportation technologies; and
+- Advanced transportation technologies;

 The use of computers, telecommunications services, or a web page or internet site shall not, in itself, be sufficient to qualify as a technology business.
-For more information about this program refer to the ordinance or visit municode.

 Definite place of business means an office or a location at which a regular and continuous course of dealing occurs over a period of thirty (30) consecutive days or more.
 A definite place of business for a person engaged in business may include a location leased or otherwise obtained from another person.

-New technology business means a technology business that either (a) establishes its initial definite place of business in the technology zone and thereafter maintains its principal definite place of business within the boundaries of the technology zone or (b) has no definite place of business in the city before establishing a definite place of business in the technology zone and thereafter maintains its principal definite place of business in the technology zone.
+New Technology Business means a technology business that either (a) establishes its initial definite place of business in the technology zone and thereafter maintains its principal definite place of business within the boundaries of the technology zone or (b) has no definite place of business in the city before establishing a definite place of business in the technology zone and thereafter maintains its principal definite place of business in the technology zone.